kalavai-net/kalavai-client/docs/docs/faqs.md

 ## General

-### What are clusters?
+### What are AI pools?

-In Kalavai parlor, a cluster refers to a group of resources.
+In Kalavai parlor, a pool refers to a group of resources.
 We go beyond machine procurement and include everything a team needs to work on AI; from the hardware devices (GPUs, CPUs and memory) to the setup of a distributed environment and the tech stack needed to make it useful.

 Kalavai aims to manage it all (procurement of additional cloud resources, installing and configuring open source and industry standard frameworks, configuration management, facilitate distributed computing) so teams can focus on AI innovation.